Devs-Us/Cursed-Among-Us/README.md

 	- Unlock Manifold
 	- Upload Data
 	- Vent Cleaning
+	- Weapons
 - Others
 	- Colors
 	- Blocked Words

 ---
 # Feedback
-If you have any feedback regarding the game, this may include:
-- Bugs
-- Suggestions
-- Support
-- Inquiries

-Please contact us by joining the [Devs-Us Discord server](https://discord.gg/dccRRY8dcR "Discord Server").
-We are not bothered by any inquiries made in good-faith.
+If you have any feedback regarding the game, please contact us by joining the [Devs-Us Discord server](https://discord.gg/dccRRY8dcR "Discord Server").
+Suggestions could be We are not bothered by any inquiries made in good-faith.

 ---
 # Credit